 At worst these advertisements can be downright malicious.
 Some may attempt to use fake warnings and scare tactics to trick customers into installing spyware on their own computers.
 When installed, spyware will attempt to steal information in the background.
 Attackers may use this technique to steal usernames, passwords, emails, and credit card details.
 Sometimes the first sign a user has that something is wrong is when a virus scan detects software doing something it shouldn’t be.

-Do I need to clean the registry?
+Do I need to clean registry in Windows 10?

 The Windows system and various applications installed on your PC do leave files stored on your computer.
 These files can stay behind or go out of date even after the application that initially made them has been removed.
 These files can use up a little space on the hard drive and generally cause minor clutter within the system.